London Film Festival, 2012-10-22

 This film works because it avoids the Seagal-style stuff entirely, opting instead for realism which would verge on the boring – men lying on bunks, sleeping and so on – if it hadn’t set up its tense throughline so well.

 You could take issue with the passing of time in A Hijacking.
-Some people on the way out of the screening I was at certainly were.
+Some people on the way out of the screening I was at certainly did.
 We’re at three days into the hijacking, then a couple of weeks, then three months, then six months and so on, without any real sense of time passing.
 The men’s beards don’t seem to grow much, for instance.

 It didn’t bother me.
 I was too tightly held by the film’s basic coin-flip premise – will Peter, by playing hardball with his insanely low offers of ransom money, get his men killed?
 Or will the Somalis take a much much lower price than they’re asking for – they want $19 million, Peter’s offering $250,000?